unoplatform/workshops/README.md

 ## License

 These workshops are made available under the [Apache License, Version 2][license].
 If you use this material to run a workshop, please share where it was used and [feedback by creating a new issue on GitHub][share-feedback].
-If you see an opportunity to improve the courseware, please send it in a pull-request.
+If you see an opportunity to improve the courseware, please send in a pull-request.

 <!-- in-line links -->
 [uno-platform]: https://platform.uno/